Jaime Navarro

-Jaime Navarro Cintrón (born March 27, 1967) is a former Puerto Rican baseball player and current pitching coach for the Uni-President Lions for the Chinese Professional Baseball League in Taiwan.
-Navarro was a 6-foot, 4-inch tall right-handed pitcher in the major leagues from 1989 to 2000, playing for the Milwaukee Brewers, Chicago Cubs, Chicago White Sox, and Cleveland Indians.
+Jaime Navarro Cintrón (born March 27, 1967) is a Puerto Rican former professional baseball pitcher who currently serves as the pitching coach for the Piratas de Campeche of the Mexican League.
+Navarro was a 6-foot, 4-inch tall right-handed pitcher in the major leagues (MLB) from 1989 to 2000, playing for the Milwaukee Brewers, Chicago Cubs, Chicago White Sox, and Cleveland Indians.
 He is the son of former Major League Baseball pitcher Julio Navarro.

-Baseball career
+Playing career

 Early years

 After graduating from Luis Pales Matos High School in Santa Rosa, Puerto Rico, Navarro was drafted by the Baltimore Orioles in the 2nd round of the January 1986 amateur draft, but did not sign.
 On June 2, 1986, Navarro was drafted again by the Orioles in the 2nd round, but he still did not sign.
 Exactly a year later, in the 1987 June amateur draft, Navarro was drafted by the Milwaukee Brewers as the 71st overall pick in the third round, and he signed with the team two days later.
-Navarro spent the rest of the 1987 season and the following two seasons playing in the Brewers minor league system, working his way up from rookie-level ball with the Helena Brewers to Triple-A (AAA) ball with the Denver Zephyrs.
+Navarro spent the rest of the 1987 season and the following two seasons playing in the Brewers minor league system, working his way up from the rookie-level with the Helena Brewers to Triple-A with the Denver Zephyrs.